 For specific information about how to get your hands on cheap tickets, check out our European train tickets hub.

 Yes, it is possible to travel from Frankfurt (Main) to Amsterdam without having to change trains.
-There are 7 direct trains from Frankfurt (Main) to Amsterdam.
+There are 7 direct trains from Frankfurt (Main) to Amsterdam each day.
 Though there may be fewer direct services available depending on your exact departure date.

 Trains travelling from Frankfurt (Main) to Amsterdam cover a distance of around 226 miles (364 km) during the journey.